Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/Placeholder.md

 # Projects

-These projects are meant to consolidate all of the lab's content into a summative assessment.
+These projects are meant to bridge the theory of simulation and application into several summative assessments.
 Additionally, this section will have methods for evalution for students and instructors.
+It is recommended to select two of the five projects selected here with one belonging to the fundamental set, and another belonging to the extension set.

+The current projects focus on developing these skills:
+1. Doing Basic Modelling;
+2. Writing Simulation Studies;
+3. Understanding Monte Carlo Methods;
+4. Performing Distribution Fitting;
+5. Analyzing and Interpeting System Metrics.

-# Project 1
+# Project 1 (Fundamental): Budgeting with Monte Carlo Methods

-This project focuses on developing two skills:
+This project focuses on developing the following skills:
 1. How to structure \& create a simulation study;
 2. And learning how to use Monte Carlo Methods to build basic simulations.

+And this project relies on the following prerequisities:

+### Labs ###
+1. a
+2. b
+3. c

+### Chapters ###
+1. a
+2. b
+3. c

 ## Model Information ##
 We are planning a trip to Fantasy Island  and we have to consider several different variates for our trip, and more detail is in the attached Excel Sheet: